liellnima/snowdragon/README.md

 ```
 python -m models.run_models
 ```
 If ``visualize`` is set to ``True`` the original and preprocessed data will be visualized.
-The plots are not saved, but all plots were already run and can be found in the plots folder.
+The plots are not saved, but all plots were already stored and can be found in the plots folder.

 After preprocessing all models are evaluated.
-All results are stored in the folder ``plots/evaluation``.
+All results are stored for each model in the folder ``plots/evaluation``.

 ## Structure